-Phones that are already registered will still be able to communicate SIP level, no media) with the PBX after being blocked by the firewall rules.
+Phones already registered will still be able to communicate SIP level (no media) with the PBX after being blocked by the firewall rules.

-Even if a phone is not registered it will be able to communicate with the PBX some time after being blocked by the firewall rules, but this can be stopped by a PBX reboot.
+Even if a phone is not registered it will be able to communicate with the PBX some time after being blocked by the firewall rules.
+This can be stopped by a PBX reboot.

-The Axeos pbx firewall is statefull – instead of checking each and every network packets against our firewall rules, it only checks the first packet of any connection/flow and accepts any packets belonging to connections that were already established.
+The Axeos pbx firewall is statefull – instead of checking each and every network packet against our firewall rules, it only checks the first packet of any connection and accepts any packet belonging to connections that were already established.
 This way the firewall is capable of distinguishing packets that are allowed and packets not allowed.

 SIP is running over UDP by default and UDP is connection-less, so a firewall flow is not an individual connection (TCP), but any traffic between two address-port pairs.
 SIP phones usually connect from their port 5060 to the PBX on port 5060.
-After the first two packets are exchanged the flow is established and will only expire after some long time.
+After the first two packets have exchanged, the flow will be established and will only expire after a long time.

 The PBX remembers registered phones over reboot (so they are reachable immediately after the reboot) and sends ‘qualify’ (keep alive) packets periodically to the phones.
 As the PBX initiated communication, this is always accepted and starts an established flow.